Rules of Procedure

 Section 4.5.

-- A list of all witnesses the Complainant or Respondent may call at the hearing, together with a summary stating the substance of each witness’ testimony.
+- A list of all witnesses the Complainant or Respondent may call at the hearing, together with a summary stating the substance of each witness’s testimony.
 Any witness omitted from this list or for whom no summary is provided will not be allowed to testify at the hearing;

 - A copy of all documents or other tangible evidence to be introduced at the hearing.
-Exhibits attached to the Complaint, or the Response need not be resubmitted.
+Exhibits attached to the Complaint or the Response need not be resubmitted.
 Any tangible evidence omitted cannot be introduced at the hearing unless good cause is shown for the omission and the other party is not substantially disadvantaged;

 - Any agreements as to facts or issues entered into by the parties.
 The parties must make a good faith effort to agree on those facts and issues not in dispute between them; and